 Your chiropractor can offer advice about proper lifting that you can’t get anywhere else.
 Chiropractic for weightlifters is like ladders for house painters.
 Of course, you can do without it, but why would you?

 Your chiropractor can notice changes in your body before you feel any pain.
-They can decrease the potential for injury and discuss with you the best bodybuilding routine that will get results.
+They can decrease the potential for injury and discuss with you the best bodybuilding routine that will get results while helping you avoid injuries and those annoying muscle knots in the shoulders.

 Most weight trainers believe if they feel pain after a workout then that means it was a good workout; a sign that they are working their muscles to the max!

 This isn’t always true.
-Microtrauma injuries don’t always make themselves known because they hide behind that minor sore muscle pain which is common after a heavy workout.
+Microtrauma injuries don’t always make themselves known because they hide behind that minor sore muscle pain that is common after a heavy workout.

 Microtrauma injuries are small tears in the connective tissue and/or fibers of the muscle itself.
 These can cause swelling that you cannot see but that you feel.